News » #dressdesigns

-We're starting to mark this milestone by reminiscing on these past 10 years.
-We thought you would enjoy seeing a complete pictorial history of all our dress designs.
+To mark this milestone we thought you would enjoy seeing a complete pictorial history of all our dress designs.
 You'll get to revisit each of the names, designs, favourite prints and all the lovely women that have modelled our dresses for you to collect over the years.

 Let's begin our journey down memory lane with the letter "A"....

 Named after the famous singer songwriter, the Adele was an elegant wiggle dress we could imagine the woman Adele actually wearing.
 She made a one time only appearance back in June of 2013 here on beautiful and curvaceous Ruby Roxx.

 ADALINEInspired by the movie and beautiful dresses from The Age of Adaline, the Adaline had a vintage inspired, 1940's appeal.
 She made her appearance in 2015 at our photo shoot at historic Galbraith Manor on Ruby Roxx and Kaleigh Almond.
 Adaline's unique cutout neckline sure did turn heads.